Salimullah Muslim Hall: History

 The university agreed to build a new hall and formed a building committee.
 The committee appointed the architect Gwyther to plan and design the hall.
 In 1927 the Bengal government provided funds to carry out the plan.
 During the 1930–31 session, the contractors Messrs Martin & Co. made considerable progress with the construction of the building.
 In the 1931–32 session the Salimullah Muslim Hall was complete.

 The hall currently houses more than 800 students.
-The renovation of the Salimullah Muslim Hall has been carried out regularly, with the most recent completed in 2010.
+The renovation of the Salimullah Muslim Hall has been carried out regularly, with the most recent one completed in 2010.

 Architecture

 The two-storey building faces south.
 It has four wings that surround a rectangular courtyard bisected north and south by a covered walkway.
 Verandas run along the inner facades, overlooking the courtyard.
 At the centre of the south wing, the projecting entrance has three pointed arches flanked by two square towers, each crowned with a bulbous yellow-tiled dome.